zanderlewis/vibra/README.md

 # VibraDB
 ## What is Vibra?
-Vibra is a powerful, real-time key-value store that is thread-safe.
+Vibra is a powerful and fast database that is thread-safe.
 Vibra takes inspiration from Laravel's Eloquent and SQLite.

-Along with its ease-of-use and real-time capabilities, Vibra is powerfully encrypted using Kyber.
-Vibra's Kyber encryption is tripled, ensuring that your data is safe and secure, while still being fast.
+Along with its ease-of-use and speed, Vibra is powerfully encrypted using 25 rounds of AES-256 encryption.
+This ensures that your data is safe and secure.

 ## Installation
 Vibra can be added to your `Cargo.toml` file like so: